[Revised - October 21, 2017]

 LWF-BROOK90 is a modification of Version 3.1F by Martin Kennel and his colleagues in Germany.
 They added a front end with graphics output, vanGenuchten soil parameterization, stand development over time, and temperature-dependent phenology.
 LWF-BROOK90 has been widely used in Europe.
 Documentation is Hammel, K. and M. Kennel.
 2001.
 Charakterisierung und Analyse der Wasserverfügbarkeit und des Wasserhaushalts von Waldstandorten in Bayern mit dem Simulationsmodell BROOK90.
 Forstliche Forschungsberichte München 185.

-In 1997 I reprogrammed the model in Visual Basic for Windows, adding the usual Windows GUI.
+In 1997 I reprogrammed the model in Visual Basic 3 for Windows, adding the usual Windows GUI.
+Much of the code is still VB3.
 Minor fixes and improvements followed from Version 3.22 through 3.4; these changes are documented in BROOK90 Version 3 Updates.
 Version 3.3 changed the interpolation of interlayer conductivities and gradients, but badly.

 In 2000, Version 4.0 separated the parameter input from a single file into six separate files, and altered several parameters.
-Version 4.1 in 2001 compiled the model in 32-bit Visual Basic 6 for Windows 95, which is the current configuration (running in XP).
+Version 4.1 in 2001 compiled the model in 32-bit Visual Basic 6 for Windows 95, which is the current configuration.
+(I still modify code on an XP machine but BROOK90 runs fine in Windows 10).
 Later in 2001, Version 4.4 changed the interpolation again, to its current form.
 Changes in Version 4 are described in BROOK90 Version 4 Updates.
-I consider all versions prior to Version 4.4c as obsolete.
+Several obscure bugs have been fixed in Versions 4.7 and 4.8, so all versions prior to 4.8 are obsolete.

 The current version is documented in BROOK90 Documentation.
 Documentation for earlier versions is no longer available; users of those versions presumably already have it.